AyloSrd/signals-for-react/README.md

 ```tsx
 <button onClick={() => count.value *= 2}>Double</button>
 ```
-Subscribing to a signal will cause the component using useSignal to re-render, even if the update or subscription is done down the tree.
+Subscribing to a signal will cause the component using `useSignal` to re-render, even if the update or subscription is done down the tree.
 However, you can bind the signal to the children using `useSatellite` to prevent unnecessary re-renders, as we will see in the next chapters.

+## useSatellite
+A common consequence of lifting the state up in React is that updating the state down the component tree will trigger a re-render of the higher-level parent component that holds the state, even if some of the intermediate components do not directly use or rely on that state.
+This is because any updates to the shared state will propagate upwards in the component tree and trigger re-renders in all the components that are part of that branch, regardless of whether they actually use the state or not.

 # DTS React User Guide